-Starting weaning – an adventure into introducing solids to your baby
+Starting weaning – introducing solids to your baby

 As your baby approaches 6 months, it’s time to start thinking about weaning – introducing them to the wonderful world of tastes, textures, colours and smells of food.
 For some people it is a time they will have been looking forward to, whilst for others it might feel slightly daunting and even create anxiety.
 It marks the start of a new phase of your babies development and signifies a shift in nutritional requirements, as they move from being reliant on you for milk, to learning how to feed themselves.

 How do I know my baby is ready?

 Babies are all individual, so it’s important to watch out for all the key signs that they are ready to start weaning, rather than choosing a date in the calendar:

 - holding their head steady whilst seated

 - Coordinating their hands, eyes and mouth

 - Being able to eat more food than they spit out (sometimes referred to as tongue thrust reflex)